 Boat rental: If you’re more independent, opt for a boat rental and set off on an adventure at your own pace.
 You’ll be able to explore the surrounding area and enjoy the freedom of being alone on board.

 Diving and snorkeling: Kefalonia’s seabed is brimming with natural treasures.
 Explore underwater caves, admire aquatic flora and fauna and discover shipwrecks.
-Professional diving centers offer courses and excursions for all levels, like this introduction to scuba diving.
+Professional diving centers offer courses and excursions for all levels.

 Kayak and paddle: Kefalonia abounds with secluded coves and beaches, ideal for kayaking and canoeing.
 It’s a great way to explore the island’s coastline while getting some exercise.
 We’ve also spotted but not tested this kayak trip in Argostoli.